DimaKostiukevych/Java-Selenium-TestNG/README.md

 Tests run in parell, each test class run independently, max threads count is 4, different value can be set up by changing testng.xml configuration file.

+### Example
+For tests example, I implemented interactions with WebElements using Selenium listed on http://demoqa.com/ using Page Object Pattern.

 ### Test parameters
 Test can be parametrized by parameters.xml file, where we input key as XML Tag and value between tags, i.e: `<browser>Chrome</browser>`.
 We receive parameters value using _ParametersReader_ class and method _getPropertyByName()_